 Fax : 01 42 33 45 93 or 04 75 22 27 80

-Text original published in Paris at June 23, 1998 as a petition, which was signed by a number of famous French intellectuals.
-It contient the mistakes of original text, written in English very fast and distribued over night to the membres of Kosovo Committee* in Paris.
+Text original published in Paris on June 23, 1998, as a petition, which was signed by a number of famous French intellectuals.
+It contains the mistakes of the original text, written in English very fast and distributed overnight to the members of the Kosovo Committee* in Paris.